 Synthetic Aperture Radar (SAR) is a special case of imaging radars.
 At its best, SAR satellites provide us with images with a resolution of about few tens of centimetres on the Earth’s surface.
 Nowadays, nearly all imaging radars on satellites are SAR sensors.
 SAR satellite images can be used in various Earth observation applications, such as in the monitoring of sea ice and snow conditions, detecting of land surface movements, and mapping of natural and built-up environments.

-The Finnish Geodetic Institute has actively participated in such studies, where the feasibility of the SAR satellite images in practical remote sensing applications has been studied.
+Finnish Geospatial Research Institute FGI (former Finnish Geodetic Institute) has actively participated in such studies, where the feasibility of the SAR satellite images in practical remote sensing applications has been studied.
 In the following, two examples of the SAR satellite image products by the Active Sensing research team are presented.

 Figure 1.
 Fusion image product derived from the ERS satellite images of the European Space Agency (Original data © 1995-1996, European Space Agency).